tombiasz/notes/design_patterns/query_object.md

 - Here we pass `db` as a first parameter, but it could be easily changed to accept other queries
 - `query` method returns `knex` object which can be chained further
 - query objects should be tests against real database
-- Group query objects in namespaces
+- group query objects in namespaces

 ## 1.3.
 Refs
 - https://crushlovely.com/journal/7-patterns-to-refactor-javascript-applications-query-objects